dart-ogurets/openapi_dart_common/README.md

 # OpenAPI Common Library for Dart Client Code Generator

-This library forms the core reusable library for the https://github.com/dart-ogurets/dart-openapi-maven[Maven plugin].
+This library forms the core reusable library for the [Maven plugin](https://github.com/dart-ogurets/dart-openapi-maven).

-It is intended to allow you to generate a single client library from an OpenAPI file, and allow you to reuse it across multiple clients - Flutter for Web (browser), Flutter and Dart CLI (such as when using https://pub.dev/packages/ogurets[Ogurets] for e2e testing).
+It is intended to allow you to generate a single client library from an OpenAPI file, and allow you to reuse it across multiple clients - Flutter for Web (browser), Flutter and Dart CLI (such as when using [Ogurets](https://pub.dev/packages/ogurets) for e2e testing).

 ### How to use